rafaelbragae/CV-pessoal/README.md

-# devweekgit.github.io
+# Currículo
-Currículo do Jornada Dev
+Currículo construído a partir do uso de HTML e CSS.